Foundations of Linguistics

 Students will gain familiarity in reading and reporting on primary and advanced level sources relating to natural language analysis.

 The module is divided into 6 units.
-Each apart from Syntax unit will have two 2 hour lectures.
-Syntax will have one 2 hour lecture plus two 1 hour lectures.
-In addition there will be a summary 1 hour lecture at the end of the module on issues relating to multi/bilingualism.
+Each unit will have two 2 hour lectures.
+In addition there will be a 1 hour lecture at the end of the module on issues relating to multi/bilingualism.

 In their own time, students will be expected to do further reading, go through materials covered in class and do further research on the topics, and prepare assignments.